memgraph/docs/products/memgraph/v0.51.0/how_to_guides/import-data.md

 the first line of the first file is parsed for the CSV header, all other files (and rows) are treated as data.
 This is useful when you have a very large CSV file and don't want to edit its first line just to add a CSV header.
-Instead, you can specify the header in a separate file (eg. `friendships_header.csv`) and have the data intact in the large file (eg. `friendships.csv`).
+Instead, you can specify the header in a separate file (e.g. `friendships_header.csv`) and have the data intact in the large file (e.g. `friendships.csv`).
 Also, you can set the type of all relationships in the files for each set of relationships files.
 The format of this flag is:
 `[<type>=]<file>[,<file>][,<file>]...`.
 Take note that only the `<file>` part